Victorian jewellery: Mourning jewellery

-The process of mourning was a long-lasting and was performed by both men and women.
+The process of mourning was long-lasting and was performed by both men and women.
 During the process of grieving, mourning jewellery was predominantly worn by women.
 The idea of women wearing jewellery during their mourning period pertains to the idea of womanhood and how women must keep their status alive to represent their husband, even whilst in deep mourning.
 Following the death of Queen Victoria's husband Prince Albert, she entered a mourning period.
 This mourning period spanned more than 40 years until her death.
 Many grievers participated during the mourning of Prince Albert.
 Queen Victoria enforced a mourning period upon the court.
 Throughout this mourning period jet jewels were the only acceptable jewellery that could be worn.
 The practice of wearing black mourning jewellery continued even after the mourning period of Prince Albert given the high infant mortality rate existing in England at the time.